 Our astronomers, mathematicians, chemists and physicists study the largest numbers, the smallest particles, the youngest planets and the oldest galaxies.
 They do this out of a fundamental fascination with the unknown.
 But at the same time their fundamental and sometimes extremely technical work lays the foundation which underlies research into complex macro-systems, be it datasets or biological pathways.
-More about Fundamentals of Science.

 Bioscience: the science base of health

 Recent developments in life sciences have created exciting possibilities for fundamental research as well as clinical applications.
 Knowledge about the genome of humans and model organisms, and techniques to manipulate genes and their expression allow for an unprecedented degree of control over biological processes, yielding new insights into the working mechanisms of cells, organs and organisms.
-More about Bioscience: the science base of health.

 The Faculty consists of 8 Research Institutes and offers a multidisciplinairy research environment with an advanced research infrastructure.
 Research Institutes are Leiden Observatory, Leiden Institute of Physics (LION), Mathematical Institute (MI), Leiden Institute of Advanced Computer Science (LIACS), Leiden Institute of Chemistry (LIC), Leiden Academic Centre for Drug Research (LACDR), Institute of Biology Leiden (IBL), Institute of Environmental Sciences (CML).